Onsite Dust and VOC Monitoring Results

 Air Monitoring Approach

-Learn more about how Ascon conducted air monitoring during previous remedial fieldwork here, and learn more about air monitoring practices during 2019-2023 onsite activities here.
+Learn more about how Ascon conducted air monitoring during previous remedial fieldwork here and learn more about air monitoring practices during 2019-2023 onsite activities here.

-Air monitoring screening levels were approved by the Department of Toxic Substance Control (DTSC) and reviewed by South Coast Air Quality Management District (SCAQMD).
-Screening levels take several factors into account, including the type of substances that may be present, the concentration in the air and how long the exposure lasts.
-The levels are set to protect potentially sensitive members of the community (e.g., children, pregnant women, those with health concerns) and are for both short-term and long-term exposures, such as daily exposure over a lifetime.
+Air monitoring screening levels were approved by DTSC and reviewed by SCAQMD.
+They take several factors into account, including the type of substances that may be present, the detections in the air and how long the potential exposure lasts.
+The levels are set to be protective of potentially sensitive members of the community (e.g., children, pregnant women, those with health concerns) and are for both short-term and long-term exposures, such as daily exposure over a lifetime.

 Air monitoring is currently occurring at the following onsite perimeter locations: